davidcoppa/Heritage-tree/README.md

   - manage the location of the person as place of birth and death

 The plan is to create the back-end first using .Net 6 and SQL-Server, and then start with front end using Angular +13

+back-end:
+  1- basic API comunication to do all the tasks
+  2- add user management
+  3- add security

+Front-end
+  1- start with the basics forms to upload and data edition 2- add a visualization tree or similar model to get all the data in an easy view

+far future:
+  1- find missing relationships